-The axisymmetric and planar elongational viscosities of a LDPE resin were used in the present work to simulate the flow in a flat die.
-For the flow of LDPE resin in the flat die used, the elongational viscosity is found to affect the velocity at the die exit, as well as the predicted pressure drop in the die.
+The axisymmetric and planar elongational viscosities of a LDPE resin were used in the present work to simulate the flow in a coat-hanger die.
+For the flow of LDPE resin in the coat-hanger die used, the elongational viscosity is found to have a significant effect on the velocity at the die exit, as well as on the predicted pressure drop in the die.
 Predicted pressure distribution in the die is found to be in good agreement with the corresponding experimental data.